pdesjardins90/pdesjardins90/README.md

 # About me

-I'm a software engineer and owner of [logisparte](https://github.com/logisparte)
+I'm a software engineer and founder of [logisparte](https://github.com/logisparte)

 We're a contracting company specialized in the industrial sector.
 We work with the web, the cloud, single-board computers and open source software